 The Key Success Factors For Mobile App Development

 There are many components that are factored into successful mobile app development.
-Here, we will outline major success factors such as app analytics.
+Learn how analytics and mobile app KPIs can help you manage your metrics.

 Mobile is now everywhere.
 In today’s reality, we can hardly imagine spending a day without our mobile left at home, so much that it turned into an addiction for many of us: feeling the "phantom vibration" in our pocket or being anxious when the phone is not with us are just two of the obvious aspects reflecting our relationship to the mobile.
 From an object that we often forgot at home barely fifteen years ago, it turned into a pocket computer that has replaced many of the daily life objects (photo and video cameras, music player, recorder, calculator, agenda, and everything that a powerful, internet-enabled computer provides).
 From the moment it became „smart“ with the first iPhone release in 2007, everything has changed and more and more of our lives and daily actions are going through that object.